VincentDondain/xamarin-macios-wiki/iOS-Beta1/ModelIO-iOS-Beta1.md

   @abstract The bounds of the MDLAsset at the earliest time sample */
  @property (nonatomic, readonly) MDLAxisAlignedBoundingBox boundingBox;
-@@ -153,7 +178,9 @@
-  @property startTime
-  @abstract Start time bracket of animation data
-  @discussion If no animation data was specified by resource or resource incapable
--             of specifying animation data, this value defaults to 0
-+             of specifying animation data, this value defaults to 0.
-If startTime
-+             was set explicitly, then the value of startTime will be the lesser
-+             of the set value and the animated values.
-  */
- @property (nonatomic, readwrite) NSTimeInterval startTime;

-@@ -161,13 +188,15 @@
-  @property endTime
-  @abstract End time bracket of animation data
-  @discussion If no animation data was specified by resource or resource incapable
--             of specifying animation data, this value defaults to 0
-+             of specifying animation data, this value defaults to 0.
-If the
-+             endTime was set explicitly, then the value of endTime will be the
-+             greater of the set value and the animated values.
-  */
- @property (nonatomic, readwrite) NSTimeInterval endTime;

- /*!
-  @property URL
-- @abstract  URL used to create the asset
-+ @abstract URL used to create the asset
-  @discussion If no animation data was specified by resource or resource incapable
-              of specifying animation data, this value defaults to 0 */
 @@ -181,7 +210,7 @@

  /*!